 A high percentage of our physics majors continue on to graduate school.
-In a national survey, Moravian College ranked 12th in the nation among bachelors granting institutions in which undergraduate physics majors continued on to get a Ph.D.
+In a national survey, Moravian University ranked 12th in the nation among bachelors granting institutions in which undergraduate physics majors continued on to get a Ph.D.

 Since 2000 the department has graduated 31 physics majors (3.4 per year), slightly above the national average.
 Of those graduates, 18 (58%) have gone on to graduate school.

 Graduate Schools Attended by Moravian University Physics Graduates

 - William and Mary

 - St. Bonaventure

 Moravian physics graduates have gone on to such careers as: patent attorneys, teachers (K-12 and college/university), industry, engineers, computer programmers, physicians, and more.